chef/chef/DOC_CHANGES.md

 This page is an example but we probably want to search for `suse` in our doc repo and see if there is anywhere else.

 http://docs.opscode.com/dsl_recipe_method_platform_family.html

+### Cron Resource

+The weekday attribute now accepts the weekday as a symbol, e.g. :monday or :thursday.

+The new time attribute takes special time values specified by cron as a symbol, such as :reboot or :monthly.